-The Ragon Institute of MGH, MIT and Harvard (Ragon Institute) and the Peter Doherty Institute for Infection and Immunity (Doherty Institute) are collaborating on the Ragon and Doherty Institutes Fellowship Study Program.
+The Ragon Institute of Mass General, MIT, and Harvard (Ragon Institute) and the Peter Doherty Institute for Infection and Immunity (Doherty Institute) are collaborating on the Ragon and Doherty Institutes Fellowship Study Program.
 The SARS-CoV-2 pandemic has highlighted the need for globally coordinated responses to major health threats, such as existing and emerging infectious diseases.
 Through international partnerships, knowledge exchange, and critical mass these important problems can be addressed.
 This initiative will combine the resources of two world-class institutions to strengthen the fight against infectious disease by providing eligible early career researchers an opportunity to spend an extended period of time at the Doherty Institute in Melbourne, Victoria, Australia, or at the Ragon Institute.

 The objective of the fellowship program is to develop promising research talent and give early career researchers greater access to resources and experts, and to develop skills and knowledge through shared research opportunities.
 By nurturing talent, we ensure significant research capability and outputs into the future.
 The resulting collaborative networks will have ongoing benefits to build capacity of researchers, strengthen international research, provide an opportunity to learn global perspectives on pandemic preparedness, and strengthen the capacity to respond to existing and emerging infectious disease threats.